Mohammad-Bilal-Bhatti/open-sms/ReadMe.md

 - Open project in Netbeans 📦.
 - Build and run the project 😊.

+> Note: Import the db schema present in /schemas directory using sqlite client: DB-Browser

 ## Technologies Used

 - Java | Language